cohesity/cohesity-ansible-role/docs/tasks/agent.md

 ## Synopsis
 [top](#task-cohesity-agent-management---linux)

-Use this task to install the required packages on Ubuntu/Debian and CentOS/RHEL servers and manage the Cohesity Agent.
+Use this task to install the required packages on Ubuntu/Debian, CentOS/RHEL, AIX, SLES servers and manage the Cohesity Agent.

 #### How It Works
 - The task starts by installing the required packages on the Ubuntu/Debian or CentOS/RHEL server and enabling tcp port 50051 in firewall (if *state=present*).